Sussman Lab

 Don’t write code

 The first rule of writing code is not to do it.
 Seriously: do what you can to avoid writing code.
 Does a robust, well-maintained piece of software already exist that does what you want?
 Fantastic — go use it.
-We’re not here to re-invent the wheel, and unless you have some extremely clever ideas it’s unlikely that you’ll end up writing code that is better, or more robust, that the code written by dedicated scientific software teams.
+We’re not here to re-invent the wheel, and unless you have some extremely clever ideas it’s unlikely that you’ll end up writing code that is better, or more robust, than the code written by dedicated scientific software teams.

 The exception to this is when learning.
 I don’t want people to re-write efficient, MPI- and CUDA-accelerated molecular dynamics simulators when LAMMPS (and HOOMD, and…) already exist.
 But we don’t want to use those packages as black boxes.
 It can be useful to think about how the algorithms are designed, and to code up simple versions of them, so that you’re more comfortable interacting with these mature pieces of software.